Rhode Island CPA Requirements

 • Must include 3 semester hours in both business law and economics

-In order to earn a certified public accountant license in Rhode Island, applicants must meet the following requirements.
+To earn a CPA license in Rhode Island, applicants must meet the following requirements after passing the CPA Exam.

 • The applicant must demonstrate to the Board that they have obtained experience, verified and supervised by a licensee, consisting of providing any type of service or advice involving: